 Ranked faculty and full-time instructional academic staff are expected to serve on departmental committees as assigned by the department chair, College of Business Administration committees as assigned by the department chair, and university committees.
-Standing departmental committees include the Curriculum Committee; Merit Committee; Bylaw Committee; and Promotion, Retention, and Tenure committee.
-Faculty make up the Bylaw and Curriculum Committees.
-Ranked faculty make up the Merit Committee.
+Standing departmental committees include the Curriculum Committee; Merit Committee; Bylaw Committee; Assessment Committee; and Promotion, Retention, and Tenure committee.
+Faculty make up the Bylaw, Assessment, and Curriculum Committees.
+The Assessment Committee must have the department's CBA AOL Committee representative among its members.
+The Curriculum Committee must have the department's CBA Curriculum Committee.
+Tenured faculty make up the Promotion, Retention, and Tenure committee.
 Tenured faculty make up the Promotion, Retention, and Tenure committee.
 Other responsibilities, as assigned by the chair of the department, include search and screen committees, library liaison, advisor for the Financial Management Association, and assessment.